 An elevator takes us to the observation deck in just 40 seconds where we can finally enjoy a breathtaking view at 203 meters high.

-If you want you can book a table in the Sphere restaurant located just a few meters higher (207 metres).
+If you want you can book a table in the Sphere restaurant located just a few meters higher (207 meters).
 The “specialty” of this restaurant is that it revolves a full 360° so that you can slowly rotate while simply sitting by the window.

 Just a little fun fact about the Television Tower of Berlin: the GDR ordered the construction of the tower to show the supremacy of the socialist system on technology.
-Also the GDR ordered to take down the crosses from the churches located in the East Berlin to reiterate the atheist nature of the regime.
+Also the GDR ordered to take down the crosses from the churches located in East Berlin to reiterate the atheist nature of the regime.
 But only after the tower was built, people realized that when the sun hits the sphere its reflection forms a cross over the city.
 This fact was called “THE POPE’S REVENGE”.